Yashi-9/Telecom-Churn-Analysis/README.md

 4. Service & Billing Factors

-- Customers who lack online security, tech support, online backup, and device protection, and those who opt for paperless billing, exhibit higher churn rates.
+- Customers with incomplete service bundles (e.g., missing online security, tech support) and those on paperless billing are at higher churn risk, indicating a need for strategic upselling and customer engagement initiatives.

 - Fibre Optics Internet service, despite being the most popular and generating the highest total charges, also experiences high churn rates.